kindelia/Kindelia/WHITEBOOK.md

 Genesis Block
 -------------

-Kindelia starts the network by running a single block before the first mined block.
+K-Chan starts the network by running a single block before the first mined block.
 This is called the genesis block.
 That block installs some utilities on the network.
 It may vary across different forks.
-Kindelia's mainnet uses the following genesis block:
+K-Chan's mainnet uses the following genesis block:

 ```c